timlabs/uscode/United States Code/TITLE 38-VETERANS' BENEFITS/PART III-READJUSTMENT AND RELATED BENEFITS/CHAPTER 33-POST–9∕11 EDUCATIONAL ASSISTANCE/SUBCHAPTER II-EDUCATIONAL ASSISTANCE.md

 * (f) MARINE GUNNERY SERGEANT JOHN DAVID FRY SCHOLARSHIP.—

-  * (1) IN GENERAL.—Educational assistance payable by reason of paragraph (9) of subsection (b) shall be known as the "Marine Gunnery Sergeant John David Fry scholarship".
+  * (1) IN GENERAL.—Educational assistance payable by reason of paragraphs (8), (9), and (10) of subsection (b) shall be known as the "Marine Gunnery Sergeant John David Fry scholarship".

-  * (2) LIMITATION.—The entitlement of an individual to assistance under subsection (a) pursuant to paragraph (9) of subsection (b) because the individual was a spouse of a person described in such paragraph shall expire on the earlier of—
+  * (2) LIMITATION.—The entitlement of an individual to assistance under subsection (a) pursuant to paragraphs (8), (9), and (10) of subsection (b) because the individual was a spouse of a person described in such paragraph shall expire on the earlier of—

     * (A) the date that is 15 years after the date on which the person died; or

     * (B) the date on which the individual remarries.

-  * (3) ELECTION ON RECEIPT OF CERTAIN BENEFITS.—Except as provided in paragraph (4), a surviving spouse entitled to assistance under subsection (a) pursuant to paragraph (9) of subsection (b) who is also entitled to educational assistance under chapter 35 of this title may not receive assistance under both this section and such chapter, but shall make an irrevocable election (in such form and manner as the Secretary may prescribe) under which section or chapter to receive educational assistance.
+  * (3) ELECTION ON RECEIPT OF CERTAIN BENEFITS.—Except as provided in paragraph (4), a surviving spouse entitled to assistance under subsection (a) pursuant to paragraphs (8), (9), and (10) of subsection (b) who is also entitled to educational assistance under chapter 35 of this title may not receive assistance under both this section and such chapter, but shall make an irrevocable election (in such form and manner as the Secretary may prescribe) under which section or chapter to receive educational assistance.

   * (4) EXCEPTION FOR CERTAIN ELECTIONS.—